TV Excelsior: The end of TV Excelsior

 Judicially, TV Excelsior had a maximum period of up to December 15, 1970, to settle the accounts with the government, that is, it would have to pay at least half of what it owes.
 However, the channel had not paid even 1% of the total debt, and with that the government revoked the concessions.

-The transmission of TV Excelsior in São Paulo ended at 18:40, shortly after the presentation of a farewell program.
+The broadcast of TV Excelsior in São Paulo ended at 18:40, shortly after the presentation of a farewell program.

-In Rio de Janeiro, Channel 2 activities ended a little earlier, at 5pm.
+In Rio de Janeiro, Channel 2's broadcasts ended a little earlier, at 5pm.

 According to the presidential decree, the cassation was determined by breach of the Brazilian Telecommunications Code.

 Post-Excelsior

 Five years after Rio's channel 2 went off the air, the Military Government won its own bid to broadcast an educational broadcaster, TVE Brasil, which associates with other public broadcasters.
 And then TVE became TV Brasil.

-Thirteen years after the end of the station, Adolpho Bloch won the competition for the concession of channel 9 in São Paulo, together with channel 6 in Rio.
-It was the beginning of Rede Manchete that later became RedeTV!.
+Thirteen years after the end of the station, Adolpho Bloch won the competition for the concession of VHF channel 9 in São Paulo, together with channel 6 in Rio.
+It was the start of Rede Manchete that later became RedeTV!.